-This is an overview of the basic daily procedures and requirements for the use and handling of biohazardous materials at KUMC.
+This page is an overview of the basic daily procedures and requirements for the use and handling of biohazardous materials at KUMC.
 Biohazardous materials include all biological materials in a laboratory or medical setting and present a potential risk to human health.
+Please refer to the KUMC Biosafety Plan for a more detailed discussion on biosafety.

 Some common categories of biohazardous materials are: